Akshaansh1/AI_Planet_Assignment/README.md

 ## 🏗️ Architecture

-AIPlanet consists of two main components:
+GenAI Stack consists of two main components:

 - **Backend**: FastAPI-based REST API with PostgreSQL database and ChromaDB for vector storage
 - **Frontend**: React-based web application with ReactFlow for workflow visualization